kevinhwang91/nvim-ibus-sw/README.md

 ## Principle

-My Linux Desktop Environment is Gnome, only tested in Gnome.

-If you use the Desktop Environment is not Gnome, the plugin switch input method by the 'ibus engine' command.
+**If your Desktop Environment is not Gnome, the plugin switch input method by the 'ibus engine' command.
+When switching input method, tray icon of ibus change nothing.**

-Using 'ibus engine' brings a bug using 'Allow different sources for each window' option in input settings in Gnome Desktop Environment because every progress has a session to save the input status, and restore the data from the session when you refocus on the application.
+Using 'ibus engine' brings a bug when using 'Allow different sources for each window' option in input settings in Gnome Desktop Environment, because every progress has a session to save the input status, and restore the data from the session when you refocus on the application.

 'ibus engine' can't change this session.
 Therefore, when you focus lost (neo)vim window and return back later, Gnome Desktop will restore the session for raw input status.